open-esq/DAOfeatures/README.md

 # DAOfeatures
 Features that can be easily added to a DAOstack DAO.

-In the future, it will be possible to browse a registry of DAOfeatures, where it will be a one-click operation to propose to add a feature to a DAO.
+In the future, it will be possible to browse a registry of DAOfeatures, where it will be a one-click operation for proposing to add a feature to a DAO.

 *A DAOfeature consists of a universal scheme (on chain) and a user interface (on IPFS) for interaction with that scheme.*